A/B testing is no longer a new field. Finding a proper A/B testing tool isn’t the problem anymore. Now, the problem is choosing the right one.

-One of the reasons it’s so popular is because of the variety in tools it gives you access to, which VWO separates into four categories: testing & experimentation, research & user feedback, analytics & reporting, and targeting & personalization.
+One of the reasons it’s so popular is because of the variety in tools it gives you access to, which VWO separates into five categories: Testing, Insights, FullStack, Engage, and Plan.

-With VWO you are able to create multiple variations of web pages and track various conversion goals.
-Like Optimizely, VWO also provides statistical analysis of your results.
+With VWO, you are able to create multiple variations of web pages and track various conversion goals.
+VWO also provides statistical analysis of your results.
 A favorite feature of VWO is its built-in heatmap tool that tracks visitor click behavior and tracking habits.

 Notably, if personalization is important to your work, VWO offers easy tools for segmenting and delivering targeted offers.

-Here’s a review of Alex Harris, Conversion Optimization, Director at Perficient:
+Here’s a review of Alex Harris, CRO director at Perficient:

 While each has their own pros and cons, it’s likely you’ll have to some some strategic thinking and exploration to get the solution that is right for your business and specific situation.
-Hopefully these reviews help you in the process, though.
+Hopefully these reviews help you in the process.